 For the philosopher Rene Descartes, the sense of a separate self was the only sure proof of our existence.
 If we doubt everything then there could be a grand deceiver who tricks us into believing we exist.
 But for Descartes, the fact that we have a perception that we exist is proof that we must-even if we are deceived our consciousness has to exist in order for it to be deceived.
 Hence Descartes’s famous maxim “I think therefore I am”.
 And indeed Descartes believed this self, or soul, exists independent of our bodies.
 But I think Descartes missed out on a vital step.
 He should have said “I have a functioning brain.
 Therefore I can think.
 Therefore I know I am”.
 Admittedly, this is nowhere near as catchy.

 My mother was an avowed atheist.
 Shortly before her death, she was photographed with myself and my brother and sister.
 On viewing the photograph she remarked “Who is the old woman in that photo?
 I guess it must be me”.
 When I was a teenager I was at my grandparents’ house.
 My grandfather always sat in a chair in the living room.
 Parkinson’s disease gave him a tremor and he could only walk with a walker.
 “I want to play with the kids on the floor,” he remarked.
 “Don’t be ridiculous” said my grandmother.
 A few hours later my grandfather was dead from a stroke.
 My own body can no longer do what it used to.
 Exercising the other day I felt I wanted to hop into a new one.
-I mentioned this in a text to a friend who has cancer and who is also a non-believer.
-“To be honest I want to abandon my body.
-It is a traitor.” came her reply.
+I know others who have had the same sensation.

 When we are young and healthy most of us tend not to experience this disassociation from our bodies.
 Everything just works.
 We feel integrated.
 Aging is a process that invariably involves the loss of physical and mental capacities we used to take for granted.
 Yet we often still have a “me” inside us that seems younger, that wants to resist these processes, that imagines itself somehow apart from our bodies.